 Dirty fuel injectors are a common problem that can hurt engine performance, fuel economy and emissions.
 Many experts recommend cleaning the fuel injectors and intake system as part of a tune-up.
 The need for injector cleaning isn't as great as it once was thanks to improved fuel additives and redesigned injectors.
 But in areas that have gone to reformulated gasoline, injector clogging is more of an issue.

-The spark plug replacedment interval on most late model engines with platinum or iridium spark plugs is 100,000 miles.
-But that does not mean the engine requires no maintenance whatsoever for 100,000 miles.
+The spark plug replacement interval on most late model engines with platinum or iridium spark plugs is 100,000 miles.
+But that does not mean the engine requires no maintenance whatsoever for 100,000 miles, or that the original spark plugs will go the distance.

 Today's 100,000 mile tune-up interval also skirts around the issue of fuel filter and air filter replacement.
-A number of new cars and trucks now have "lifetime" fuel filters, most of which are located inside the fuel tank with the electric fuel pump.
-Such a filter might go 100,000 miles.
-Then again, it might not.
-A couple of tanks of bad gas or some corrosion caused by accumulated moisture can cut short the life of any filter, even a so-called lifetime filter.
-Sooner or later even a lifetime fuel filter will have to be replaced.
+A number of new cars and trucks now have "lifetime" fuel filters, most of which are located inside the fuel tank with the electric fuel pump module assembly.
+These filters should last upwards of 100,000 miles -- unless the fuel tank becomes contaminated with dirt, sediment or rust.

-As for air filters, the service life depends more on environmental factors rather than time or mileage.
+The service life of an air filter depends more on environmental factors and exposure to dust and dirt than it does time or mileage.
 If a vehicle is driven on gravel roads, filter life may only be a few months or few thousand miles.

 Many vehicles also have a cabin air filter for the passenger compartment.
-This also needs to be replaced at specific intervals (see your owners manual for the location and recommended service interval).
+This filter also needs to be replaced at specific intervals (see your owners manual for the location and recommended service interval).
+The recommended replacement interval for cabin air filters typically ranges from one to two years, or 15,000 to 30,000 miles.